One of the Five Carmelite Saints Named Teresa

 Feast Day (Memorial): April 12th and July 13th (Carmelites)

-Patron against illness
+Patron saint against illness

-Patron of young people
+Patron saint of young people

-Patron of ill people
+Patron saint of ill people